-- Ride the singing elevator (JCB glass lift) in the Royal Festival Hall.
+- Ride the singing lift at Royal Festival Hall.

-- Let the teens fill up their feeds with colourful shots at Instagrammers' hotspot Neal's Yard.
+- Let teens fill up their social feeds with colourful photos at Instagrammers' hotspot Neal's Yard.

-- Follow in the wizarding trail of Harry Potter at filming location Leadenhall Market, or push a trolley through to a magical world at the wall marked Platform 9 ¾ at King's Cross.
+- Follow in the wizarding trail of Harry Potter at filming location Leadenhall Market.

-- Meet ferrets, bunnies, alpacas and more at Vauxhall City Farm and farm animals at Mudchute Farm and Park.
+- Meet ferrets, bunnies, alpacas and more farm animals at Vauxhall City Farm and Mudchute Farm and Park.

-- See amazing exhibits, including the Apollo 10 command capsule and Stephenson’s Rocket, at the Science Museum.
+- See amazing exhibits, including the Apollo 10 command capsule, at the Science Museum.

 Free attractions in London

 - Watch the Changing the Guard ceremony outside Buckingham Palace.

 - Take a selfie in front of the bright lights of Piccadilly Circus.

 - Spot celebs at the latest red-carpet film premiere at Leicester Square.